 - Debt-to-income ratios are also low: While auto loan lenders can accommodate DTIs of 50% or more, a lower DTI can indicate that you’re currently handling credit responsibly, even if your score doesn’t reflect that.

-- Sometimes you need a cosigner: Adding a cosigner or co-borrower with a stronger credit profile may not only help you get approved but also get better interest rates too.
+- Sometimes you need a cosigner: Adding a cosigner or co-borrower with a stronger credit profile may not only help you get approved but also decrease interest rates too.

 Just because you have a bad credit score doesn’t mean you shouldn’t try to get a better car loan.
 The key is to find a lender that will work with you and help you save money too.
 The examples below are proof that a high credit score isn’t necessary to refinance your auto loan.